West Register House: St George's Church

 In 1809, Parliament resolved that when the population of the western part of the New Town reached 5,000, the civic authorities should build a new Church of Scotland church to serve the area's inhabitants.
 The eastern part of the New Town was already served by St Andrew's Church yet, as the New Town had expanded, demand for sittings had grown so great that some Presbyterian worshippers had resorted to attending St George's Episcopal Chapel on York Place.

 Robert Adam had designed a church as the centrepiece of the western side of the square; The funds raised by renting pews in advance had proven insufficient, however.
 The city council therefore charged Robert Reid to create a new design.
 Reid had offered a verbal estimate of £18,000 for the costs of construction.

-The foundation stone was laid on 14 May 1811 by Lord Provost William Calder.
+The foundation stone was laid on 14 May 1811 by William Calder, Lord Provost of Edinburgh.
 Construction took three years and the first service took place on Sunday, 5 June 1814 during celebrations for the conclusion of the War of the Sixth Coalition.
 Henry Moncreiff-Wellwood, minister of St Cuthbert's, preached the first sermon.
 By completion, the cost of the project had nearly doubled to £33,000.
 Prior to opening, the charge had been erected as a parish quoad sacra by the presbytery with a parish area allotted from portions of St Andrew's and St Cuthbert's.
 As the charge was supported by the city council, St George's was a burgh church and the stipend of its minister was supported by diverting money from the second charge of the New North Church.

 The church's first minister was Andrew Mitchell Thomson: the informal leader of the Church of Scotland's evangelical faction and a keen social reformer.
 When Thomson died in 1831, Thomas Chalmers, his effective successor as the leading evangelical, preached his funeral sermon in St George's.
 Assisted from 1823 by choirmaster R.A.
 Smith, Thomson also established St George's strong musical tradition, even holding choir practices at his house.
 Smith's most notable successor was Alexander Mackenzie: who served as choirmaster and organist from 1870 to 1881.

 Initially, St George's supported the Sunday school work of St Andrew's using the kitchen of the Assembly Rooms on George Street.
 Soon, St George's established its own schools in Rose Street and William Street before a mission was established on Young Street in 1835.
 In 1837, this congregation became a parish quoad sacra as St Luke's.
 At the Disruption of 1843, the congregation joined the Free Church.